With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreRawhide Inc Youth And Family Counseling is a mental health facility in Outagamie County, WI, located at 446 North Westhill Boulevard, Suite 6, 54914.
-Rawhide Inc Youth And Family Counseling provides outpatient treatment.
-Rawhide Inc Youth And Family Counseling provides individual psychotherapy, cognitive behavioral therapy and trauma therapy to children / adolescents, adults and young adults.
-Some other services available at Rawhide Inc Youth And Family Counseling include family psychoeducation.
+Learn MoreRawhide Inc Youth And Family Counseling is a mental health clinic in Outagamie County, Wisconsin, located at 446 North Westhill Boulevard, Suite 6, 54914 zip code.
+Rawhide Inc Youth And Family Counseling offers outpatient treatment.
+Rawhide Inc Youth And Family Counseling provides cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to adults, children / adolescents and young adults.
+Some other services provided by Rawhide Inc Youth And Family Counseling include family psychoeducation.

 Learn MoreWi Lutheran Child And Family Services Inc Dba Christian Family Counseling is a mental health treatment center in Outagamie County, WI, located at 4351 West College Avenue, Suite 410, 54914 zip code area.
-Wi Lutheran Child And Family Services Inc Dba Christian Family Counseling provides telemedicine/telehealth and outpatient treatment.
-Wi Lutheran Child And Family Services Inc Dba Christian Family Counseling offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
+Wi Lutheran Child And Family Services Inc Dba Christian Family Counseling provides outpatient treatment and telemedicine/telehealth.
+Wi Lutheran Child And Family Services Inc Dba Christian Family Counseling offers dialectical behavior therapy, couples/family therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
 Wi Lutheran Child And Family Services Inc Dba Christian Family Counseling also supports people requiring dual diagnosis treatment and transitional age young adults.
-Additional services at Wi Lutheran Child And Family Services Inc Dba Christian Family Counseling consist of family psychoeducation, illness management and recovery and court-ordered outpatient treatment.
+Additional services at Wi Lutheran Child And Family Services Inc Dba Christian Family Counseling consist of court-ordered outpatient treatment, illness management and recovery and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.